News Releases May 30, 2018

 After an operator is finished baling the field, a summary provides crop tonnage, number of bales and average moisture readings.
 Whether a producer is loading trucks or moving bales, Bale Mobile provides agronomic data for them to plan accordingly.

 "With this information in hand, it makes it easier for bales to be sorted by moisture, weight and whether or not there was a preservative applied.
 If certain bales were wet or weedy, producers can quickly separate them from the hay stack," McKelvey says.

-For commercial hay operations, Bale Mobile also makes it possible for producers to remotely view real-time bale weight and moisture readings for each round baler that's operating in the field, simply by using an iPad® or tablet computer.
+For commercial hay operations, Bale Mobile also makes it possible for producers to remotely view real-time bale weight and moisture readings for each baler that's operating in the field, simply by using an iPad® or tablet computer.